RTUCC: Revision History

 - Improved mixed-air routines for better accounting of fan heat (mixing based on mass flows).

 - Correction of load-matching problem at design conditions.

 - Various improvements in the report page to support new features.

 Added hover-help tips for when mouse cursor is over the defining table cells of the Design Conditions and Bin Calculations tables.
 This includes any table cell with a cryptic definition in the bin-calcs report.
 Made some minor changes to the definitions on the bin-calcs report page.

 Added restriction to inside humidity ratio calculation (when in auto mode) so that its corresponding relative humidity cannot exceed 100%.

-Removed feature which automatically fed manufacturer-specific cost data to the cost controls.
+Removed operation which automatically fed manufacturer-specific cost data to the cost features.

 Version 3.0 (04/10/2003)

 - Discounting: Changed the uniform present value equation to be dependent on the effective discount rate (as opposed to using the nominal discount rate, an assumed inflation rate, and an escalation rate as was done in the original release).

 - Rate of Return: Changed from an approximate closed-form equation to an exact iterative method.